erezold123/LOCA/index.md

 5. verbose(Optional): Boolean - Enables the printing of the losses evaluated evalutate_every epochs.
 6. early_stopping (Optional): Boolean.
 An early stopping mechanism that will stop the training if the sum of the two Loca losses won't get better in the last 2000 epohcs.
 If AdditionalDataY_val will be supplied then the loss will be calculated based on it, otherwise it will be based on AdditionalDataY.
 The mechanism will evaluate the loss every evaluate_every epochs.

+## Implementation details
+1. The last layer in the encoder and decoder will use the identity actiavtion function, no matter what was defined in the Training settings.

 ## TODO: